thenewcomer/NLP-Test-softeware/README.md

 ![image](https://github.com/thenewcomer/NLP-Test-softeware/blob/master/introductionImages/textPrograms.png)

-cleantext.py clean the original text and output clean text. word2vector.py train the clean text and output a visualized result image.
+cleantext.py cleans the original text and output clean text. word2vector.py trains the clean text and output a visualized result image.

 Folder: introductionImages, resultImages

-some Images which are used to introduce this project or show the results.
+Folder "introductionImages" contains some images which are used to introduce this project and folder "resultImages" contains some images which are used to show the results.

 **Requirements**